Toucaan/toucaan.docs/docs/variables.md

 # Utility Variables

-Toucaan uses a number of utility variables to help you scale your application design.
+Toucaan uses a number of utility variables to help you scale your application.

 ## Intrinsic typography